DaltonSchutte/maca-dash/README.md

 ### 2) The ML Models
 I chose the models to try and demonstrate a mix of very regimented, experiment driven development of predictive models and implementation of more sophisticated LLMs for more complex tasks.
 While I had some issues with the BERT-based Financial Sentiment model, I didn't want to spend too much time on it to the detriment of other areas.
 And, if need be, I can point to peer-reviewd papers I have published with more well-trained LLM models that I developed.

-I had planned to also include a graph neural network, or at least a graph embedding model, to really leverage the power of the graph database supporting the entire application.
+I had planned to also include a graph neural network (GNN), or at least a graph embedding model, to really leverage the power of the graph database supporting the entire application.
+The goal with the GNN was to have it learn what the account subgraphs look like and try to embed them in a low-dimensional hyperbolic space for visualization and analysis.
+In drug repurposing, we would analyze clusters to see what commonalities between drugs might make them effective for treating a condition.
+I wanted to apply a similar principle here to compare and analyze accounts.
 However, I prioritized documentation and other aspects that I felt would be a better learning experience for me (namely everything around the UI) rather than produce a third ML model.

 ### 3) Streamlit
 Admitedly, I have very little experience with front-end development.
 I can use d3.js and can trudge through writing HTML, CSS, and javascript files, but it is not my strong suit (though I would love to get better at it!)
 Streamlit was something a colleague had introduced me to in passing and this seemed like a good opportunity to give it a go.
 My rationale for this was because it looked nice and was very simple to implement while still forcing me to think about UX in ways I don't usually have to.